 The Gas Hills Uranium Project is located in Wyoming.
 Azarga Uranium owns 100% of the project.

-The Gas Hills Project, located in the historic Gas Hills Uranium District, is located 45 miles east of Riverton, Wyoming.
-The Gas Hills Project consists of approximately 11,000 acres of unpatented lode mining claims, State of Wyoming, and private mineral leases and is located within a brownfield site which has experienced extensive development and mine and mill site production.
+The Gas Hills Project is located in the historic Gas Hills uranium district situated 45 miles east of Riverton, Wyoming.
+The Gas Hills Project consists of approximately 1,280 surface acres and 12,960 net mineral acres of unpatented lode mining claims, a State of Wyoming mineral lease, and private mineral leases, within a brownfield site which has experienced extensive development including mine and mill site production.

 Between 1953 and 1988, various companies explored, developed, and produced uranium in the Gas Hills uranium district, including on lands now controlled by URZ.
 Three uranium mills operated in the district and two others nearby were also fed by ore mined from the Gas Hills district.
 Cumulative production from the district is in excess of 100 million pounds of uranium, mainly from open-pit mining, but also from underground mining.

 The Gas Hills Project was owned by Strathmore Minerals Corporation from 2007 until 2013, when the company and the project was acquired by Energy Fuels Inc. URZ Energy purchased the project on October 31, 2016 and it is now 100% owned by Azarga Uranium.